Harshavardhan04/OpenPhysioFHIR/README.md

 ## Frontend Activation

-Follow these steps to set up and start the frontend of your application.
+Follow these steps to set up and start the frontend of the application.

-1. **Navigate to Your Frontend Directory:**
+1. **Navigate to Your Frontend Directory (called 'frontend'):**

     ```bash
     cd path/to/your/frontend